jerelSantos/aiBuzzwordsPlayground/README.md

 **[OUTRO MUSIC FADES OUT]**
 ```
 ## Closing thoughts
 Yeah the result is still buns.
-It seems that instead of taking the
+It seems that instead of taking the information provided from the vectorDB to enhance the conversational tone, it's just using it to provide more relevant information.
+Which is what RAG is supposed to do (stupid, Jerel). <br/><br/>

+I'm thinking of a further method where I have a cheaper model (maybe like Ollama) to label each segment I take from the podcast and tag them with labels (like intro, question, topic change, etc.) then I'll use RAG with these labels to hopefully yield a better result. <br><br/>

+However, I do like the result we got here.
+I could also develop an internet scraping agent that will utillize tool calling to feed recent and relevant info into the podcast script.

 # 🤓 Solution 2: There is no Podcast
 [podcast_RAG/prompts.py](podcast_RAG/prompts.py)